mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

 * **STEP 2** Create a new empty project using an empty project template. (e.g.: **Empty C Project**)
 * **STEP 3** Install the required mikroSDK 2.0 Peripheral Driver components from the Third-Party Hardware Drivers extension.

-  (e.g.: If the selected board using I2C to communicate with the host controller, then install the  [Third Party Hardware Drivers] -> [Services] -> [mikroSDK 2.0 SDK - Peripheral Drivers] -> I2C component.)
+  (e.g.: If the selected board uses I2C to communicate with the host controller, then install the  [Third Party Hardware Drivers] -> [Services] -> [mikroSDK 2.0 SDK - Peripheral Drivers] -> I2C component.)

 * **STEP 4** Install additional components your project requires. (e.g.: Log, Assert, etc.)